 Safety comes as standard throughout the Delta range, so all models are equipped with Daytime Running Lights (DRL), six airbags, three-point safety belts for all five seats, ABS anti-lock braking with Electronic Brakeforce Distribution (EBD), Electronic Stability Control (ESC), Hill Holder and Anti Slip Regulation traction control.
 It also incorporates Linearisation Torque Feedback (LTF), Torque Transfer Control (TTC) and Drive Steering Torque (DST), all of which are designed to improve handling.

-Drivers looking to make their mark without spending a small fortune will appreciate the new Chrysler Delta.
+STRIKINGLY SOPHISTICATED Drivers looking to make their mark without spending a small fortune will appreciate the new Chrysler Delta.
 Handsome, dynamic and sophisticated, the striking modern design ensures it stands proud of more conservative rivals, and yet is very competitively positioned.

 At the front, high tech projector style headlamps are instantly recognisable because they feature bright LED Daytime Running Lights (DRL) as standard equipment.
 Front fog lamps with cornering function also come with every model and sit either side of a front air intake designed to give the Delta a sporty look.
 Combined with Chrysler’s newly styled shield grille and neatly sculpted bonnet, it makes for a stylish alternative to the mainstream.